localh0stt/BashNetMitm/README.md

   $ chmod +x BashNetMitm.sh
   $ sudo ./BashNetMitm.sh

-*Please use this tool for educational purposes.
-And don't steal the code without copyrights!
+*Please use this tool for educational purposes

 *If you face any errors/bugs let me know in the issues section, thanks for leaving me a star